exercism/elm/exercises/concept/monster-attack/.meta/design.md

 This exercise could benefit from the following rules added to the the [analyzer][analyzer]:

-- Verify that the pipeline operator is used in `attack`
+- Verify that the pipeline operator is used in `attack2`
+- Verify that `attackWithClaw2` and `attackWithSword2` are only used once each in `attack2`
-- Verify that attackWithClaw and attahWithSword are only used once each in `attack`
+- Verify that `attackWithClaw2` and `attackWithSword2` are only used once each in `attack3`

 [analyzer]: https://github.com/exercism/elm-analyzer